wictory/ParallaxEdu2015-Ex2/README.md

 * To use the docker image, [Docker](https://docs.docker.com/installation/) needs to be installed.
 Start docker using terminal in linux based systems or [boot2docker](http://boot2docker.io) in non-linux based systems.
 When running boot2docker, a terminal window pops up.

 * To run the exercise you need to bind a directory to your docker container.
 You should preferably make a new directory, enter it and start your docker container.

+* If things does not work, try first to use sudo :P

 ```bash
 $ cd $HOME
 $ mkdir parallax_education_day